 Can you do calligraphy with a normal pen?

 If your pen is soft enough so that when you apply pressure the line becomes thicker, yes, you can practice Calligraphy with a regular pen or pencil.
+But if you want to learn just the construction of letters without having to worry about thick or thin lines to get started, I recommend you start with Cursive, I have a full guide for American Cursive here.

 Can I make money with calligraphy?